OL-GIT/CheckShot/README.md

 ## Scenario :

   Images are rendered on computers/renderfarms and dropped on a server.
-  As the tree structure can be different in each project, SeqCheck will only be run at the sequence level.
+  As the tree structure can be different in each project, CheckSeq will only be run at the sequence level.
 (Sequence/Shots/Images)